| Package name | Weekly Downloads | Version | License | Updated |

 - typescript

-If you wish to have an easy start, and have the ability to use resolvers chaining without models types, you can also add to your config defaultMapper: Partial<{T}>
+- typescript-resolversIf you wish to have an easy start, and have the ability to use resolvers chaining without models types, you can also add to your config defaultMapper: Partial<{T}>.
+This will allow you to return partial types in your resolvers.

-Use Your Model Types (mappers
+Use Your Model Types (mappers)

-feature to map GraphQL types to your custom model types.
-You can find an article explaining how to use mappers
+If you wish to use your custom model types, codegen allow you to use mappers feature to map GraphQL types to your custom model types.
+You can find an article explaining how to use mappers here.

 Here's the basic example of using it: